official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “I was aware of the theoretical option to promote regime change through the use of force; but it was not until February or March 2002 that I heard that serious

-[^249] Public hearing, 26 November 2009, pages 29-30.
+[^249]: Public hearing, 26 November 2009, pages 29-30.
-[^250] Public hearing, 26 November 2009, page 37.
+[^250]: Public hearing, 26 November 2009, page 37.

 511

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordpreparations might have begun in Washington for an attack on Iraq.
+preparations might have begun in Washington for an attack on Iraq.
 Even then I gave these relatively little credence … my conception of the difficulties and downsides of taking on such a task outweighed my understanding of the determination of the Bush Administration to undertake such an initiative.”[^251]